General

 With anonymous reports, the University does not know who has made an anonymous report, and therefore cannot reach out and provide support.
 We can, however, use the report to understand what types of incident are happening in the University and thus inform our preventative work.

 If someone wants to receive specific support or consider informal or formal options to address a concern, they can report with contact details and speak to an adviser.
-Advisers are based in Mental Health & Wellbeing (for student concerns) and HR (for staff concerns).
+Advisers are based in the Mental Health & Wellbeing Team (for reports relating to students) and Human Resources (for reports relating to staff).

 What happens when someone makes a report?

-The information you provide through Report and Support will be shared with a small group of relevant University staff from Mental Health & Wellbeing and HR who will assess how best the University can respond.
+The information you provide through Report and Support will be shared with a small group of relevant University staff from the Mental Health & Wellbeing Team (reports relating to students) and Human Resources (reports relating to staff) who will assess how best the University can respond.
 The content of the form will be accessible only to a very limited group of staff.

 What happens when someone reports with contact details?

-Depending on the issue or incident being reported, your report will be sent to an adviser in Mental Health & Wellbeing (if you are a student, or are reporting on behalf of a student) or HR (if you are a member of staff, or are reporting on behalf of a member of staff).
+Depending on the issue or incident being reported, your report will be sent to an adviser in the Mental Health & Wellbeing Team (if you are a student, or are reporting on behalf of a student) or Human Resources (if you are a member of staff, or are reporting on behalf of a member of staff).

 Administrators then assign a case to the most relevant adviser.
 Each of the advisers are provided with a login and can only access cases that are assigned to them.